 Also, I firmly believe the Bible interprets itself.

-We must never interpret scripture based on popular opinion, our feelings, or our past experiences.
+We must never interpret scripture based on popular opinions, feelings, or past experiences.
 The Bible is the Bible.
 It is the ultimate truth.
-Couldn’t care less what Shirley McClain thinks about angels (or how she spells her name) for that matter.
+Couldn’t care less what Shirley McClain thinks about angels (or how she spells her name), for that matter.
 God’s instruction is all that counts.

-As long as MacNutt continues to use firm Biblical references, I’ll continue reading.
+I’ll continue reading as long as MacNutt continues using firm Biblical references.
 So far, very interesting and enlightening.

 Do you believe angels are active in your life?
 I’m talking about the angels in the Bible.